-I am pleased to share Elizabethtown College's 2019-20 Academic Catalog.
-This catalog offers a wide variety of courses that will prepare and connect you to careers and life beyond Elizabethtown.
-Your discoveries with fellow classmates and professors, both inside and outside the classroom, will bring teaching and learning to life.
-By carefully choosing your courses, in consultation with your advisor, you will chart a rich pathway that will broaden your perspective and ready you for your life's work.
-I am particularly impressed by the breadth and depth of our course offerings and encourage you to take full advantage of the options to broaden your skills and knowledge.
+I am pleased to share Elizabethtown College's 2020-21 Academic Catalog.
+This catalog offers a wide variety of courses that will prepare and connect you to careers and life beyond Etown.
+Your interactions and discoveries with fellow classmates and professors, both inside and outside the classroom, will bring teaching and learning to life.
+By carefully choosing your courses, in consultation with your advisor, you will engage in finding your life's calling, your life's work, and your most fulfilling future.
+Our impressive breadth and depth in course offerings will push you to think critically, analyze deeply, and communicate effectively through hands-on learning which incorporates research opportunities, internships, co-ops, clinicals, and study-abroad experiences.
+At Elizabethtown College, we encourage students to set goals and exceed expectations.
+Our student-centered community is here to help guide and mentor you to gain an educational foundation that prepares you for lifelong success.